raj793/react-user-story/README.md

 ## User Story App in React, Redux, with persistable store using redux-persist

-- Token validation or encryption is not supported.
+- Token validation is not supported.
 - Cookie encryption is not supported.
 - Story status is set explicitly while populating the state.
 - Any other unavailable data or instruction is improvised accordingly.